 The Green Alley Demonstration Project is an exciting initiative and collaboration with multiple City Departments and public/private partners.
 The first completed Green Alley is located in the Guadalupe Neighborhood of East Austin between East 8th and 9th Streets, and bounded by Lydia and Waller Streets.

-This innovative pilot project will serve as a micro-scale model of neighborhood sustainability that exemplifies Imagine Austin’s vision and integrates many priority programs including: compact and connected investments, green infrastructure, household affordability, sustainable water resources, and the creative economy.
-The Green Alley Demonstration Project will achieve additional sustainability goals that benefit people, prosperity, and the planet that include:
+This innovative pilot project serves as a micro-scale model of neighborhood sustainability that exemplifies Imagine Austin’s vision and integrates many priority programs including: compact and connected investments, green infrastructure, household affordability, sustainable water resources, and the creative economy.
+The Green Alley Demonstration Project achieves additional sustainability goals that benefit people, prosperity, and the planet.
+These include:

 Encouraging compact neighborhoods

 Creating a model project that demonstrates sustainability and Imagine Austin goals

 Increasing affordable housing choices with Alley Flats or other secondary unit infill